Purpose of Bowtie Analysis in Aviation SMS

 In the first method, your bowtie analysis may look different every time.
 Sometimes you may have more threats and following events, and sometimes your Top Event will lead almost directly to impacts.
 With this method, there’s no “right way” for a bowtie to look, so long as you capture the main elements of the situation.

 However, many organizations find it much more comfortable to use a different method.
 With this alternative approach, you follow templates to keep bowtie analysis consistent both in how they look and how they are created.
 While this method does not allow a highly, flexible "output" or "deliverable" for each situation, it will be easier and less error-prone.
-Furthermore, when managers start studying and using bowties in their risk management decision-making processes, having consistent bowtie outputs allow for both quicker analysis and subsequent decision-making.
+Furthermore, when managers start studying and using bowties in their risk management decision-making processes, having consistent bowtie outputs allows for both quicker analysis and subsequent decision-making.

 I think the best idea is to do what is most effective and safest for your organization.